zephir-lang/zephir-docs/en/installation.md

 <a name='git-way'></a>
 ### Git Way

-First, make sure the Zephir parser extension is installed and activated following its [tutorial](https://github.com/phalcon/php-zephir-parser).
+First make sure that the Zephir parser extension is installed and activated.
+You can follow this [tutorial](https://github.com/phalcon/php-zephir-parser).

 The Zephir compiler currently must be cloned from Github: